Wildcats travel to South Florida for five games at the Clearwater Eddie C. Moore Complex

 Drohan and the NU coaching staff have twice been named Speedline/NFCA Mideast Region Coaching Staff of the Year (2005-06) and earned the 2006 Speedline/NFCA National Staff of the Year award.

-In the last eight years, Wildcat batters have earned 11 All-America accolades, and Garland Cooper and Tammy Williams both earned U.S. National Team selection camp invitations.
+In the last nine years, Wildcat batters have earned 11 All-America accolades, and Garland Cooper and Tammy Williams both earned U.S. National Team selection camp invitations.
 Williams became the first NU hitter to ever make the U.S. National Team in 2010, and she is the only four-time NFCA All-American in school history.

 During Drohan's time at Hofstra, the Pride won four-consecutive America East championships (1998-2001) and advanced to the NCAA Championships three straight times (1999-2001).
 In 2000, the Hofstra coaching staff was a National Fastpitch Coaches Association (NFCA) regional staff of the year.